icons8/lunacy-docs/docs/teams.md

 ## Overview

-Teams serve to make it easier for you to manage collaborative files and people who have access to them.
+Teams serve to make it easier for you to manage collaborative documents and people who have access to them.

 In version 8.5, you'll be able to try out how teams work on a free plan.
 In upcoming versions, we'll add some paid plans that will provide more opportunities and less limitations.